molee1354/inhu/README.md

     ```

     to build with multiple cores.
+  - After building LLVM is done (this should take quite a while), you can build Clang by running:

+    ```shell
+    make clang
+    ```

+  - Finally, you should add the newly built LLVM and Clang to your system `$PATH`

+    ```shell
+    export PATH=$PATH:$(pwd)/bin
+    ```

+    This is assuming that you are still in the `build` directory.
+You should replace the example path with whatever directory that holds the LLVM and Clang binaries.
+  - Once that is done, check the LLVM version by running

+    ```shell
+    llvm-config --version
+    ```

-This should take quite a while, but once that is done, you should be ready to build INHU from source.
+    Make sure that you are using versions **17** and onwards for INHU.
+Once that is done, you should be ready to build INHU.

 #### Building INHU from Source